openharmony/docs/en/device-dev/driver/driver-peripherals-light-des.md

          (void)OsalMemFree(drvData);
          g_lightDrvData = NULL;
      }
      ```

    - The light device management module dispatches light device APIs in the system.
 During the system startup process, the HDF loads the device management driver from the HCS of the light host.

-     ```hcs
+     ```
      /* Light device HCS */
      device_light :: device {
          device0 :: deviceNode {
-             policy = 2; // Driver service dispatch policy (0: no service is provided; 1: services are dispatched to the kernel mode; 2: services are dispatched to both the kernel mode and user mode) priority = 100; // Light driver startup priority.
+             policy = 2; // Driver service dispatch policy (0: no service is dispatched; 1: services are dispatched to the kernel mode; 2: services are dispatched to both the kernel mode and user mode) priority = 100; // Light driver startup priority.
 The value ranges from 0 to 200.
 A larger value indicates a lower priority.
 The value 100 is recommended.
 If the priorities are the same, the device loading sequence cannot be ensured. preload = 0; // Field for specifying whether to load the driver.
 The value 0 means to load the driver, and 2 means the opposite. permission = 0664; // Permission for the driver to create a device node.